 It may not be possible for a person to go back to the work they were doing before.
 These cases will require a “Life Care Plan.”
 The Life Care Plan takes into account all of the medical needs of the patient for the foreseeable future as well as any other costs, expense or economic impact relating to the injuries received in the accident.
 The plan takes many factors into account such as detailed documentation of the medical care, equipment, therapy and services need for the rest of the patient’s life.
 The plan will include an analysis of the impact of the car accident on the patient’s ability to work and earn an income, and account for wages they would have received into the future if the accident had not occurred.
 After all of the factors are analyzed and costs are established we must take other issues such as future interest rates and the cost of living increases in the future and factor that into one number.
 This is the amount the insurance company will need to pay today to cover these things for the rest of the patient’s life.

 The insurance companies in injury cases only make one payment.
 You can’t go back afterward and say “I didn’t know (this) was going to happen, or (that cost) would come up.”
 Releases are “FULL and FINAL” contracts eliminating your personal injury claim.
 Make sure you are completely healed from the car wreck before you sign any such document.

-This is why it is so important to contact me or call me on my cell phone at 602-609-7657.
+This is why it is so important to contact me or call me on my cell phone at 502-609-7657.